David Stearns: New York Mets

-Stearns planned for the 2024 season to simply be a transitional one for the Mets.
-However, despite a 24–35 start, the team significantly improved, with Stearns receiving a lot of credit, including endorsing Mark Vientos as the starting third baseman, who finished with 27 home runs and 71 RBIs, and promoting Jose Iglesias to the majors, who had a .337 batting average.
-During the offseason and regular season, Stearns was noted for making low-risk moves and not pursuing expensive free agents; however, the cheaper free agents they acquired were crucial in the Mets' turnaround.
+Stearns planned for the 2024 season to be a transitional one for the Mets.
+However, despite a 24–35 start, the team significantly improved.
+During the offseason and regular season, Stearns was noted for making low-risk moves and not pursuing expensive free agents; however, cheaper free agents the Mets acquired were crucial in the team's turnaround.
 The Mets finished with a record of 89–73, clinching a spot in the 2024 MLB postseason.
 They then advanced to the 2024 National League Division Series after defeating the Milwaukee Brewers 2–1 in the 2024 National League Wild Card Series, and to the 2024 National League Championship Series after beating the Philadelphia Phillies 3–1 in the Division Series.

-Stearns came under massive criticism for how he handled the 2025 season, both for his offseason decisions, particularly the starting rotation, and for his handling of the trade deadline.
+Stearns received criticism for how he handled the 2025 season, both for his off-season decisions (particularly those involving the starting rotation) and for his handling of the trade deadline.
 The Mets regressed from their 2024 record by six games and missed the playoffs by one game.

+During the 2026 season, Stearns was primarily criticized for not re-signing Pete Alonso during free agency, along with signing injury-prone players such as Luis Robert Jr. and Jorge Polanco, who both missed significant playtime due to injuries.
+The season went even more poorly as Carlos Mendoza was fired in June after a poor start.
+Interim manager Andy Green replaced him, but the team still missed the playoffs after being eliminated weeks earlier on September 14th.

 Personal life

-Stearns is married to Whitney Ann Lee.
+Stearns married Whitney Ann Lee in 2021.